 By Tyler Bloomfield

 Then president-elect Donald Trump sits on the cover of TIME magazine’s 2016 Person of the Year issue.
 Perched beside him are five words – “The divided states of America”.
 It’s a considerably provocative phrase and one that may even perpetuate the division that already existed.
-What I didn’t understand was how accurate those words would be on my trip to Washington for the residential inauguration.
+What I didn’t understand was how accurate those words would be on my trip to Washington for the presidential inauguration.

 I was one of four student journalists from Humber, who had the opportunity to witness history and report on the inauguration, any rioting that went along with it and the Women’s March the following day.